Vasa (ship): Name

 The name Vasa is not written anywhere on the ship.
-Where we would expect to see this on a modern ship (the stern) is a substantial carving of the coat of arms of the House of Vasa.
+The stern is adorned with a substantial carving of the coat of arms of the House of Vasa.
 The central heraldic symbol of that is the "vase" which, at the time the ship was built, denoted a sheaf of wheat (or wheatsheaf).
 It is this main heraldic element that gives the ship her name.

 In contemporary documents, the name was most often spelt as "Wasen" or "Wasan".
 Swedish spelling was rationalised early in the 20th century and one of these changes was the substitution of the "W" with a "V".
 The pronunciation is unchanged.
 In Swedish, the definite article is the suffix "-(e)n" or "-(e)t", depending on grammatical gender of the noun: "the Vasa".
 The decision of the Vasamuseet was to follow the usage for warship names in English, which is to have no definite article.

 The word "Vasa" was used in the names of at least seven Swedish warships, two built before this ship (c.
 1570 and 1599) and four after, with the most recent built in 1902.